Nominations for Election to Board of Directors of CASE, 2020-2022 Term

 Only complete nomination packets will be considered.
 Required information and documents:

-- Completed Declaration of Candidacy Form (link to form
+- Completed Declaration of Candidacy Form

 - Candidate Statement (used in ballot)

 - Your Science Education Philosophy (Please address your philosophy of science education, science teaching, and the role of science education in society.) - 100 words maximum

 - Your Philosophy and Vision for CASE (Please address your philosophy about CASE, its mission and goals, its role in the education community, and your vision for the association.) - 100 words maximum